tfpauly/draft-ohai-streamed-ohttp/draft-ohai-streamed-ohttp.md

 # Request Format {#request}

-Streamed OHTTP requests start with key and algorithm IDs, followed by chunks of data protected with HPKE.
+Streamed OHTTP requests start with the same header as used for the non-streamed variant, which consists of a key ID, algorithm IDs, and the KEM shared secret.
+This header is followed by chunks of data protected with HPKE, each of which is preceded by a length field encoded as a variable-length integer (as defined in {{Section 16 of !QUIC=RFC9000}}).
 The final chunk is indicated with a length of 0, which means it extends to the end of the outer stream.

 ~~~
 Streamed Encapsulated Request {
+  Streamed Request Header (56 + 8 * Nenc),
+  Streamed Request Chunks (..),
+}

+Streamed Request Header {
   Key Identifier (8),
   HPKE KEM ID (16),
   HPKE KDF ID (16),
   HPKE AEAD ID (16),
   Encapsulated KEM Shared Secret (8 * Nenc),
-  HPKE-Protected Request Data (..),
 }

-HPKE-Protected Request Data {
+Streamed Request Chunks {
-  Non-Final Chunk (..),
+  Non-Final Request Chunk (..),
-  Final Chunk Indicator (i) = 0,
+  Final Request Chunk Indicator (i) = 0,
   HPKE-Protected Final Chunk (..),
 }

-Non-Final Chunk {
+Non-Final Request Chunk {
   Length (i) = 1..,
   HPKE-Protected Chunk (..),
 }
 ~~~
 {: #fig-enc-request title="Streamed Encapsulated Request Format"}

+The content of the HPKE-protected chunks is defined in {{request-encap}}.

 # Response Format {#response}